hcsa/yacg/README.md

     # The colors that use the mechanic the most, when compared to other colors.
     # Matches the identity or gameplay strategy of the color.
     # These are also the colors where the effect is stronger.
-    # Obligatory field, there's always at least one primary color.
+      # Optional field, but for developed mechanics there's always at least one primary color.
     primary:
       - Orange
     # The colors where the mechanic appears somewhat often.